-We give our honest take on each game, compare the differences between the games released across multiple Sega platforms while including some fun facts for each.
+We give our honest take on each game, compare the surprising differences the games would have depending on what Sega platform they were released on, and we include some lesser-known fun facts about each game!
 For instance, did you know there was a wrestling game set in the same universe as Street Fighter?

-Join us on a nostalgic journey to the late ’80s and early ’90s as we bring back to life every wrestling game ever released on Sega Genesis!
+Join us on a nostalgic journey to the late ’80s and early ’90s as we bring every wrestling game released on Sega Genesis back to life!

 Replaying Every Wrestling Game on Sega Genesis